VPDroid/Dev/README.md

 <img src="https://github.com/VPDroid/Dev/blob/main/VPDroid-Architecture-new.png" width="450" />

 The grey boxes represent Cells's modules reused by VPDroid.
 The white boxes represent functional modules updated by VPDroid.
 For updated code implementation, please see the section of the code introduction below.
+Our clone attack demo video (https://youtu.be/cs6LxbDGPXU) shows that VPDroid enables the attacker to bypass KakaoTalk’s device-consistency check, and the victim is unaware that her account has been compromised.

 # Code Introduction